Thursday, April 10, 2008

 I suppose I looked like a lunatic.
 Which I suppose is what I should have looked like, since I was acting like a lunatic.

-He removed his hand from my chest, then took another step up so that we were standing at the same level, our backs to the facing walls.
-Suddenly he seemed to stand very still, looking into my eyes.
+He removed his hand from my chest, then took another step up so that we stood at the same level, facing each other.
+He looked into my eyes.

-He’s a very handsome man, in his late or middle forties, tall and very solidly built.
-He wore a white polo shirt and khaki trousers.
+He’s in his late or middle forties, tall and solidly built, the sort of man that the writers of the paperback novels I like to read would call “ruggedly handsome”.
+He wore a madras sport shirt and tan shorts.
 His nose appeared to have been broken at one time, and his eyes were somewhat hooded, almost sleepy-looking, and yet somehow very watchful.
 He seemed to be looking into me, but for some reason I found this calming instead of disconcerting.

 “Where you headed, Arnold?”

-His voice was very deep, and I found this reassuring also.
+His voice was deep, and I found this reassuring also.

 “I was going to get a drink of water,” I said.